Capital of Japan: History

-This term for capital was never used to refer to Kyoto.
-Indeed, shuto came into use during the 1860s as a gloss of the English term "capital".
+In 1941, the Ministry of Education published the "designation of Tokyo as capital" (東京奠都, Tōkyō-tento).
 The Ministry of Education published a book called "History of the Restoration" in 1941.
 This book referred to "designating Tokyo as capital" (東京奠都, Tōkyō-tento) without talking about "relocating the capital to Tokyo" (東京遷都, Tōkyō-sento).
 A contemporary history textbook states that the Meiji government "moved the capital (shuto) from Kyoto to Tokyo" without using the sento term.

+The proposals to move the capital were conceptualized in 1979, and 16 years later, in 1995, the parliament voted to move the capital away from Tokyo to a place no more than 180 miles and 40 minutes away from the airport, which was planned to be completed in 2010.
+In 1999, the following sites were proposed: Tochigi and Fukushima prefectures, north of Tokyo; the second candidate is Gifu and Aichi prefectures, south of Tokyo; and the panel recommended the third region near the ancient capitals, Nara, Kyoto, and Shiga prefectures.
+These plans did not include moving the Imperial Palace, so they were not seen as moving the capital city but rather transferring the government functions.
+Ryutaro Hashimoto explicitly denied the possibility of moving the capital city (i.e. moving the Imperial Palace) in 1996.
+The plans for moving were not made later on.

 As of 2007, there is a movement to transfer the government functions of the capital from Tokyo while retaining Tokyo as the de facto capital, with the Gifu-Aichi region, the Mie-Kio region and other regions submitting bids for a de jure capital.
 Officially, the relocation is referred to as "capital functions relocation" instead of "capital relocation", or as "relocation of the Diet and other organizations".

-In 2017, the Government of Japan decided to move the Agency for Cultural Affairs to Kyoto.
+In 2023, the Government of Japan moved the Agency for Cultural Affairs to Kyoto.
+This was the first time that a central government office has been relocated outside Tokyo since Tokyo was designated as the capital.